mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 especially I see that you have picked somehow a niche.
 I do not in general.
-Independent software engineer, you know, taking on any project, but somehow you make specifically clear that you're taking on projects that are, has a startup culture behind them.
-Right.
+Independent software engineer, you know, taking on any project, but somehow you make specifically clear that you're taking on projects that are, has a startup culture behind them, right?
 So they are having this new element in it, but also they are built on open source.
 Why did you pick that?
 And, um, yeah, what's, what's the reason behind your choice here.